Doug Richert: Racing career

 Richert joined BK Racing in 2013, and midway through the season replaced Pat Tryson as crew chief for the team's No. 83 car; at the end of the season he was promoted to the team's director of research and development.

-He was inducted in the West Coast Stock Car Hall of Fame in 2015.
+Richart was inducted in the West Coast Stock Car Hall of Fame in 2015.

 Richert left BK Racing before the 2018 season, and became the crew chief for the No. 78 Mason Mitchell Motorsports team in the ARCA Series.
 However, MMM shut down mid-year, leaving him without a job until he quickly reunited with Max Tullman (one of the drivers he crew chiefed in ARCA that year) after he started his own new Xfinity team, Tullman-Walker Racing.
 Richert and Tullman went to Carl Long's MBM Motorsports team in 2019, and there he crew chiefed Tullman in the races he ran with them along with some other drivers as well.
 Richert continued with MBM as an Xfinity Series crew chief in 2020 on the team's No. 61 car, crew chiefing Timmy Hill and Austin Hill (in a collaboration with Hattori Racing Enterprises) in select races.
 In 2021, he crew chiefed MBM's No. 42, No. 61 and No. 66 cars on a rotating basis, working with Timmy and Austin Hill again as well as David Starr, Matt Jaskol, Stephen Leicht, Chad Finchum and C. J. McLaughlin.

 After the 2021 season, Richert resigned from MBM Motorsports and had a deal in place to crew chief for another team in 2022 that ultimately fell through.
 There were two other opportunities for him to become a team manager/administrator-type role as well but he ultimately did not work with a team that year to care for his wife who was battling cancer.

 Richert returned to MBM in 2025 to crew chief Tyler Tomassi in the No. 66 car in the spring Xfinity Series race at Bristol.